Nitish-Bhargava/NBBIOL422_apple_mobility_data/README.md

 ## Notes

-* Sept.
-13 2022- code file was adapted for all states
+* 2022-09-13- code file was adapted for all states
-* Sept.
-14 2022- defensive code was added to account for spelling errors or missing states
+* 2022-09-14- defensive code was added to account for spelling errors or missing states
-* Sept.
-22 2022- added 02_summarize_counties_cities.R that summarizes csv from 01_subset_data.R
+* 2022-09-22- added 02_summarize_counties_cities.R that summarizes csv from 01_subset_data.R
-* Oct.
-07 2022- edited function files to use dplyr and readr to correctly use data.
+* 2022-10-07- edited function files to use dplyr and readr to correctly use data.
 Add Rmd to drive entire analysis
-* Oct.
-27 Addition of bash script that allows for further manipulation of Rmd file.
+* 2022-10-27- Addition of bash script that allows for further manipulation of Rmd file.